Museum & Heritage Sites

 Not really into history?
 Discover what else to do in Rossburn!

-Rossburn Museum
+Harry Boychuk & Rossburn Area Museum

 The museum features a replica Ukrainian village with a model church and thatch-roofed homes and buildings detailed even to the interior furniture.
-Displays include a country schoolroom, hospital room, Ukrainian pioneer kitchen, a period hairdressing salon and more.
+Displays include a country schoolroom, hospital room, Ukrainian pioneer kitchen, a period hairdressing salon and much more.

 Ukrainian Settlement Monument